Η Αποδοχή του Ολύμπου

 Zeus looked at his brother with raised eyebrows at his generosity.
 After everything that had happened between them, he didn’t expect him to come up with such a unique gift for one of his own.
 He smiled at him, a true smile after many years.
 He bowed his head in acknowledgment –barely visible to the rest of the Pantheon.

-“No, No, No, !” everyone turned around at a distressed Demeter that seemed like she would pull her brunette locks out of her head.
+Everyone turned around at a distressed Demeter who seemed like she would pull her brunette locks out of her head.

-“My daughter has already a name!“, she seethed looking at Hades with hate.
+“My daughter already has a name!“, she refused the gift firmly.

 “I will not name my daughter Kore, Demeter!
-It is stupid and doesn’t fit her at all!“, Zeus yelled at the Goddess of Harvest, spitting her chosen name out with distaste.
+It is ridiculous and unfit for a Goddess!“, Zeus yelled at the Goddess of Harvest, spitting her chosen name out with distaste, “Her name is Persephone.”

 His thoughts kept replaying images of little Persephone as she giggled and laughed.
 She would surely grow up to be a beautiful young lady and he would make sure that he would see her again.
 He didn’t care if he had to wait years for her to accept him and be with him.
-He had made his decision.
+He’d wait as long as it took.

 End of chapter 3!!